aneagoie/resume-checklist/README.md

 Part of ZTM Course on Mastering the Coding Interview.
-*visist https://zerotomastery.io/ for more career advice*
+*visist https://zerotomastery.io/ for more career advice!*

 **Resume Cheat Sheet**
 ---------------